Farewe/invacost/Readme.md

 This is a more complex situation where we want to derive a single estimate for all species/taxon in the database.

-First, we need to inspect the taxonomic fields of the database to decide whether we want to apply changes before running the script.
+First, we need to inspect the taxonomic columns of the database to decide whether we want to apply changes before running the script.

 ``` r
 # Here we just show the first 25